Institute document

 2. The primary mission of EFT-institutes is to disseminate, promote, and further develop Emotion Focused Therapy (EFT) in their respective areas of influence.

-The EFT-institutes provide isEFT recognized trainings that can lead to the certification of EFT therapists, supervisors, and trainers and are expected to actively mentor and support the development of trainees.
+The EFT-institutes provide isEFT recognized trainings that can lead to the certification of EFT therapists, supervisors, and trainers and are expected to actively mentor and support the development of trainees, supervisors, trainers and an EFT-community in their respective areas of influence.

 3. Institutes are established according to the laws and professional regulations of their respective national/regional context.